brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Support from management

 ::: notes
+- But all of these are pretty cool right?
+- What enabled these companies to tailor their delivery process in this way?
-- Strong engineers with high nerd factor
+- They had strong engineers with high nerd factor
-- Heavy focus on continuous improvements
+- There was also a heavy focus on continuous improvements
-- Management understood the benefits of a good delivery process
+- And Management understood the benefits of a good delivery process
 :::

 ---